lakeeye1220/DF_synthesis_LDM/README.md

 To train and evaluate use:
 `python run.py --class_index 283 --train True  --evaluate True`
+or run the shell script:
+`bash run.sh`

-#### Hyperparameters:
+## Hyperparameters:
 The hyperparameters can be changed in the `config.py` script.
-Note that the paper results are based on stable-diffusion version 1.4.